niyazed/Bottler/README.md

-# bottlewaste-rpi
+# Bottler
-A server-client based classifier attached with a robot.
+A server-client based bottle classifier attached with a robot to clean bottles from sea.

 ## System Structure
 ![system_archi.png](system_archi.png)